- After Effects User Guide

 The color depth setting for a project determines the bit depth for color values throughout a project.

-To set the color depth for a project, do one of the following:
+To set the color depth for a project, do any of the following:

-Choose File > Project Settings or click the Project Settings button in the Project panel, and choose a color depth from the Depth menu.
+- Choose File > Project Settings > Color > choose a color depth from the Bit Depth dropdown.

 Though many effects can work with all color depths, some effects work only with lower color depths.
 You can set the Effects & Presets panel to only show effects that work with your current project color depth.
 (See Effects & Presets panel.)